Accelerated Methods for $\alpha$-Weakly-Quasi-Convex Problems: Conditions

 where $P(x)$ is the projection of $x$ onto $\sol$. \end{definition}

-Note that the same condition appears in \cite{nesterov2006cubic}, formulated as a property of the solution set.
-The solution set $\sol$ of $f(x)$ is called \textit{globally non-degenerate} if it satisfies the inequality in the definition of QG.
+Note that the same condition appears in \cite{nesterov2006cubic} as a property of the solution set.
+The solution set $\sol$ is called globally non-degenerate if it satisfies the inequality in the definition of QG.

-Though this condition shares some similarities with strong convexity, a non-convex function may still satisfy it. $f(x)=(\|x\|^2_2-1)^2$ serves as an example \cite{nesterov2006cubic}.
+Though this condition shares some similarities with strong convexity, a non-strongly convex function may still satisfy it.
+Function $f(x)=(\|x\|^2-1)^2$ serves as an example. \cite{nesterov2006cubic}.